juvenalmirandajr/javaspring-and-react-boilerplate/java-spring-and-react.md

 }
 ```

-Take a moment to study the top of this file.
 When `spring-boot:run` starts, the maven plugin will run webpack.
 Based on this configuration, spring boot and webpack will work together to install the bundled JavaScript file where all of our resulting Spring assets are located (the `target` directory).
 This will allow us to use the transpiled `bundle.js` in the context of our Spring templates and static resources.

-## Testing It All Out

-Let's put it all together now.

-### Creating a Simple React Application
+## Creating a Simple React Application

-Let's create our `app/main.js` file in our frontend root.
+Create `app/main.js` file in frontend root.

 ```javascript
 import React from 'react';